Worle History Society

 Eli was very much a Worle man and well known in the community, he was a church verger for over 40 yerars.
 Eli was also a grave digger for many years (he even fell in one in the 1960s).

-When he worked for vernon Hill at Woodpring Priory he would walk there and back, he would start at 4.40 in the morning and finish around 7pm.
+When he worked for Vernon Hill at Woodspring Priory he would walk there and back, he would start at 4.40 in the morning and finish around 7pm.

 Print | Sitemap